Grand piano in Empire style

 Gregor Deiß (probably around 1764 - 1849) was born in Hagenau in Alsace and initially learned the trade of a carpenter.

 In addition to Gregor Deiß, Louis Dulcken (court piano builder since 1785) and the two civic organ and piano builders Franz Frosch and Ferdinand Sailer were also active in Munich.
-Despite a challenging economic environment due to political upheavals and foreign competition in the competitive piano market, Gregor Deiß and his wife managed to acquire properties in 1810 and in the following years, indicating a successful business operation.
-Deiß not only built and repaired organs in the Munich area but also produced all common types of stringed pianos.
+Despite a challenging economic environment due to political upheavals and foreign competition in the competitive piano market, Gregor Deiß and his wife managed to acquire realties in 1810 and in the following years, indicating a successful business operation.
+Deiß not only built and repaired organs in the Munich area but also produced a wide range of pianos.
 According to the Kunst- und Gewerbeblatt of 1821, these were:

-"Upright grand pianos with 6 1/2 octaves, white ivory keyboard, five variations: forte, piano, Fagot, clavier shift, and Turkish music, with a case made of very beautiful maple veneer...Grand pianos with the same keyboard and variations as above, the case made of cherry wood...Forte piano, very finely crafted, the case made of cherry wood...Square pianos with 6 octaves, 4 variations, white keyboard, and case made of cherry wood in mahogany style (p.
+"Upright grand pianos with 6 1/2 octaves, white ivory keyboard, five variations: forte, piano, Bassoon, una corda shift, and Turkish music, with a case made of very beautiful maple veneer...Grand pianos with the same keyboard and variations as above, the case made of cherry wood...Forte piano, very finely crafted, the case made of cherry wood...Square pianos with 6 octaves, 4 variations, white keyboard, and case made of cherry wood in mahogany style (p.
 341)."

 Contemporaries of Gregor Deiß praised his instruments for their "durability of construction, care and elegance in form and execution, strength, uniformity and softness of tone, arrangement and precision of the various modifications, and above all, ease of use."